 Montréal is continuing to deploy concrete measures to support the homeless during the COVID-19 coronavirus crisis.
 They enhance the measures announced over the past few weeks.

-Response in public spaces
+Response in public areas

-STM and SPVM personnel are also present in the metro and on the streets where many homeless residents live, to direct them to the appropriate services.
+STM and SPVM personnel are present in the metro and on the streets where many homeless residents live, to direct them to the appropriate services.

 We are also working with Centraide du Grand Montréal to make sanitary products available to homelessness assistance organizations, such as cleaning products, gloves, disinfectant and wet wipes.
 An emergency fund was recently launched specifically to put these measures in place.

 We have created an emergency unit to support community organizations in order to maintain emergency food assistance services in Montréal.
 The unit, which is directed by the city, is composed of Centraide, Montréal’s regional public health department, the CIUSSS du Centre-Sud-de-l’Île-de-Montréal, Moisson Montréal, the SAM board and the Club des petits déjeuners.